Skin cancer consultations

 The doctor can tell if a mole or spot is normal or abnormal.
 Dermlite has been proven to significantly increase the rate of skin cancer detection.

-• You have developed a new spot that is different from other spots around it.
+• You have noticed a new spot that looks different from others.

-• A spot, mole or unusual freckle that has changed in shape, size, or colour
+• A mole, freckle, or skin mark has changed in size, shape, or colour.

-To book an appointment for a comprehensive skin check or discuss any skin changes,
+To arrange a comprehensive skin check or discuss any skin changes, please contact our clinic to book an appointment.

-• Previous history and/or family members of skin cancer, especially melanomasRed hair
+• Previous history and/or family history of skin cancer (particularly melanoma).

 Find us